-Kealan continues to be involved in international work and research, he was a main presenter at "Micro-Biogas in Western Europe: The Technology, its Role, and Applications" held in Belgium in 2018 as well as giving a presentation on digeponics, the field of "Biogas West - The Canadian Biogas Association" Held in Vancouver in January of 2020.
+Kealan continues to be involved in international work and research, he was a presenter at "Micro-Biogas in Western Europe: The Technology, its Role, and Applications" held in Belgium in 2018 as well as giving a presentation on digeponics, "Biogas West - The Canadian Biogas Association" Held in Vancouver in January of 2020.

 Maryam is our wizard in the Internet of Things.
 Maryam took the hands-on experience in Engineering, Robotics, Automation, and smart home technologies at UBC.
 She is improving our ability to manage remote system communication, and develop our software, and circuits, then analyze our data.
 We started this in 2013 and we now have dependable monitoring, which is improving all the time.
 Maryam has developed our method of remote digester monitoring and control through the web, that we now rely on.
-Our embedded systems report and log data on a regular basis for monitoring, and an onsite micro-computer that Maryam can control from anywhere, and can also be checked on site with a small touch screen.
+Our embedded systems report and log data on a regular basis for monitoring, and an onsite micro-computer that Maryam can control from anywhere.
 Thanks Maryam for keeping our digesters online!

-Vaughan is our fearless technician, who has learned everything about what to do and what not to do when building and operating small digesters.
-He has been working for Off-Grid Gas since 2013 and has performed operational tasks on a regular basis for two digesters on Salt Spring and in Duncan including ongoing feedstock hauling, grinding and pumping services.
-Vaughan also has experience assembling, installing equipment and delivery to remote locations, as well as operational check-up service, repairs, and maintenance.
-He also has experience with fertilizer batch preparation, and digester commissioning.
-Thanks Vaughan for keeping our digesters alive!
+Vaughan is our seasoned technician, who has learned everything about what to do, what not to do, and anything that can go wrong when building, transporting and operating small anaerobic digesters.
+He has been working for Off-Grid Gas since 2013.
+He has performed maintenance and operational tasks on a regular basis for two digesters on Salt Spring and in Duncan and can provide on-site support services including delivery, operation, cleanup and removal services, as well as digester check-up service, repair, and maintenance – as needed.
+Vaughan has also provides as-needed fertilizer preparation and removal, and feedstock hauling, grinding and pumping services.
+Thanks for keeping our digesters alive!